Yupeek/django-dynamic-logging/README.rst

 django-dynamic-loging
 =====================

-allow to change the logging configuration for running production website. you found a bug, and the current stacktrace is not enouth ? first, you should change the settings LOGGING to make it more verbose (with something like LEVEL: 'DEBUG')
+allow to change the logging configuration for running production website from the admin interface.

-but, the bad thing, is that you must:
-1. connect to your production server
-2. change the settings in live
-3. make sure no synthax error
-4. restart the service (with downtime)
-5. do not forget to rollback after some time to prevent performance issues.
+all you need to do is :
+1 - create a logging config [Config model] from a use friendly form 2 - create a timelaps [Trigger model] in which your config is valid (from start_date to end_date, or forever) 3 - enjoy your logging, since you saved the trigger, the app will do the stuff to run it now if it's already
+    valide, or at the date/time you enabled it

 stable branche